chef-boneyard/chef-fundamentals/guides/student-exercises/getting-started.md

 ## Create Opscode Hosted Chef Account

+_This is only required if you're not using an internal Private Chef server for the exercises._

 Create a user account for Opscode Hosted Chef, then sign in and create an organization.
 Remember that the organization short name must be ASCII alpha-numeric, no spaces (dashes and underscores **are** allowed).